Mohs Micrographic Surgery

 Mohs surgery is performed in our office while the patient is under local anesthesia.
 The visible tumor is excised (cut out) with a narrow margin and immediately processed by our on-site laboratory.
 The tissue is then examined under a microscope by our fellowship-trained Mohs surgeon who determines if cancerous cells remain in any area of the cut edge of the tumor specimen.
 During this time, the patient waits comfortably in a private room.
 Should cancer still be present, its precise location is mapped out and the patient is re-anesthetized.
 Another thin layer of tissue is excised in only the affected area, and all steps are repeated until the site is cancer-free.

 Generally, closure of the wound occurs immediately after Mohs surgery is completed or on the following day.
 There are numerous options for closure and reconstruction and we tailor the procedure to the individual needs of each patient while maximizing the cosmetic and functional outcome.
 Our Mohs surgeon may use side to side closures in which wound edges are sutured together into a straight line.
 The surgeon may elect to let some wounds heal in by themselves if the situation allows.
 Flap or graft closures may also be performed for more complicated wounds.
-Our surgeon, Dr. Jenny Stone is highly experienced in the post-Mohs reconstruction of the head, neck, and facial areas, as well as other parts of the body from which skin cancers have been removed.
 Occasionally, a very large wound or particularly complicated reconstruction will be referred to a plastic surgeon, ENT, or oculoplastics for closure.